-- Tool Tips: In many places in the Pilot, hover your mouse over a button or text to get a short explanation. - In each dialog of a task ticket (and some other places), click on 2 to open the online documentation page for that topic. - Keyboard Shortcuts: They are listed in the Pilot's Help menu. - You can still see some old interactive Learn Modules about several basic concepts. - Esko's Knowledge Base contains information that is not part of this documentation.
+- Tool Tips: In many places in the Pilot, hover your mouse over a button or text to get a short explanation. - In each dialog of a task ticket (and some other places), click on  to open the online documentation page for that topic.

+- Keyboard Shortcuts: They are listed in the Pilot's Help menu. - You can still see some old eLearning modules about several basic concepts on the Esko Blended Learning platform. - The Esko Knowledge Base contains information that is not part of this documentation.
 It contains articles about temporary topics, very technical topics, tips and tricks or specific error messages.